CSI-CATT-DMCE/vocal-for-local/README.md

 # Installation
 * To start with with an Django project open terminal and type command - ``` python manage.py runserver ```
+* To access the database and get admin privileges, open terminal and type command - ``` python manage.py createsuperuser ```

 ```
 <Project Name>/